ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - dot product is simple
     - turn into col vectors
     - multiply across rows, sum to get the result
+  - Q = A is a common notation for orthogonal matrices
+    - where Q is an orthogonal matrix
 - `orthonormal`
   - A set of vectors is `orthonormal` if each pair in the set is mutually orthogonal and the norm of each vector is 1.
 - `coordinate transformation` or `projection`